wavemotion-dave/ColecoDS/README.md

 Alekmaul (original port) and Marat Fayzullin (ColEM core) are thanked profusely.

+The sound drivers (sn76496, ay38910 and Konami SCC) are libraries from FluBBa (Fredrik Ahlström) and those copyrights remain his.

 In addition, since the Z80 CPU and TMS9918 are borrowed from ColEM, please contact Marat (https://fms.komkon.org/ColEm/) to make sure he's okay with what you're doing with the emulator